C.J. Abrams Player Props: Nationals vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks 12th in MLB with a collective nine strikeouts per nine innings.
+- The Angels pitching staff is 19th in MLB with a collective 8.4 strikeouts per nine innings.

-- The Angels have a 4.05 team ERA that ranks 11th among all MLB pitching staffs.
+- The Angels' 3.86 team ERA ranks seventh across all MLB pitching staffs.

-- Angels pitchers combine to rank 13th in baseball in home runs allowed (10 total, 1.1 per game).
+- The Angels surrender the ninth-fewest home runs in baseball (10 total, 0.9 per game).

-- The Angels will send Ohtani (1-0) out to make his third start of the season.
+- Canning makes his first start of the season for the Angels.

-- His last time out came in relief on Tuesday when the right-hander threw 2/3 innings against the Washington Nationals while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.